Academic Honesty Policy

 6. Bad Collaboration

-You should never look at another student’s code or allow another student to look at your code.
-You are responsible for ensuring you do not look at another student’s code and that no other students look at yours.
+It is strongly advised that you do not look at another student’s code — and that no other students look at yours — while the involved parties are still in the process of solving the problems.
 You also need to be careful to make sure that you are not “short-circuiting” the learning process for each other by over-explaining ideas and robbing other students of the ability to learn by experience.

 Here are some examples of bad collaboration that is academic dishonesty: